ctopher78/network-automation-course/Homework3/README.md

 ## Steps to reproduce lab
-**NOTE:** This YDK tooling is ran from a vagrant box, not your local machine; however, the initial provisioning of the lab linux server and vqfx devices requires `ansible` and `junos-eznc` be installed -- which is installed into a virtualenv during the `pipenv install` portion below.
+**NOTE:** This YDK tooling is ran from a vagrant box, not your local machine; however, the initial provisioning of the lab linux server and vqfx devices requires `ansible` and `junos-eznc` be installed locally -- which is installed into a virtualenv during the `pipenv install` portion below.

 ```
 git checkout https://github.com/ctopher78/network-automation-course.git